 Day One: Foster Father of Jesus

 Saint Joseph, you were privileged to share in the mystery of the Incarnation as the foster-father of Jesus.
-Mary alone was directly connected with the fulfillment of the mystery, in that she gave her consent to Christ’s conception and allowed the Holy Spirit to form the sacred humanity of Jesus from her blood.
-You had a part in this mystery in an indirect manner, by fulfilling the condition necessary for the Incarnation — the protection of Mary’s virginity before and during your married life with her.
+Mary alone was directly connected with the fulfillment of the mystery.
+She gave her consent to Christ’s conception and allowed the Holy Spirit to form the sacred humanity of Jesus from her blood.
+You participated in this mystery by fulfilling the condition necessary for the Incarnation and protecting Mary’s virginity before and during your married life with her.
 You made the virginal marriage possible, and this was a part of God’s plan, foreseen, willed, and decreed from all eternity.

 In a more direct manner you shared in the support, upbringing, and protection of the Divine Child as His foster-father.
 For this purpose the Heavenly Father gave you a genuine heart of a father — a heart full of love and self-sacrifice.
 With the toil of your hands you were obliged to offer protection to the Divine Child, to procure for Him food, clothing, and a home.
 You were truly the saint of the holy childhood of Jesus — the living created providence which watched over the Christ-Child.